guanghechen/algorithm.ts/README.md

 [@algorithm.ts/sliding-window][]    | Sliding window algorithm.
 [@algorithm.ts/sudoku][]            | A collection of utilities to generate / solve Sudoku problems.
-[@algorithm.ts/trie][]              | Trie. (digital tree or prefix tree)
+[@algorithm.ts/trie][]              | Trie. (digital tree or prefix tree) [@algorithm.ts/upper-bound][]       | Find the index of first elements which greater than the target element.

 ## License